Bram-Hub/VisualLogic-Web/readme.md

 Visual Logic is a tool for formal logic by manipulating [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph).

+*Read more about using it under the [wiki](https://github.com/shailpatels/VisualLogic-Web/wiki/Instructions)*

 ### Development

 Start by cloning the project, installing dependencies and then run the